You enter a thrift store and see a beautiful spindle, but have no idea what to do with it. 10 things to do with a broken spindle will help.

 1. Projects with simply the spindle

-The spindle I mention in the video that’s hanging on the wall can be seen here hanging next to our DIY chalkboard.
+If you’re spindle is “cool” enough, simply hang it the wall!
+This cool spindle can be seen here hanging next to our DIY chalkboard.

 After the flowers faded this piece moved to my desk in the craft room.
 It turns with marbles.
 Spindle Lazy Susan DIY with marbles